How to Write a Resume

 Put down your strongest and most relevant skills that will help you perform well in the job you're applying for.
-And don't shy away from including "soft skills" — i.e., personality traits and other life skills, such as public speaking and time management, that can be desirable for certain jobs.
+Don't shy away from discussing soft skills — those personality traits and handy life skills, such as public speaking and time management, that many employers look for when hiring.

-All college students and graduates should consider adding additional non-work-related sections after their skills section on their resumes to help them stand out from other applicants with similar educational backgrounds and skill sets.
+Adding additional non-work-related sections after the skills section on your college resume can help you stand out from other applicants with similar educational backgrounds and skill sets.

-Here are a few examples of sections you could add to the end of your resume.
+Here are some examples of sections you could add to the end of your resume:

-An activities section is ideal for students or recent graduates who have limited to no prior work experience.
+An activities section is ideal for students or recent grads who have limited to no prior work experience.
 Listing relevant activities gives you the chance to show where and how you developed certain skills outside your education.
-Just make sure your activities reflect the type of work you will be doing in the position you're applying for.
+Just make sure your activities reflect the type of work you'll be doing in the position you're applying for.